Erioderma pedicellatum

 Erioderma pedicellatum is a medium-sized, foliose lichen in the family Pannariaceae, commonly called the boreal felt lichen.
-It grows on trees in damp boreal forests along the Atlantic coast in Canada, as well as in southcentral Alaska and in the Kamchatka Peninsula.
+It grows on trees in damp boreal forests along the Atlantic coast in Canada, as well as in southcentral Alaska, the Kamchatka Peninsula, and Norway.

 Description

 Erioderma pedicellatum is a foliose cyanolichen with lobes 2–5 cm across, and occasionally reaching 12 cm in diameter.
 It has a distinctively fuzzy upper surface that is greyish-brown when dry, and slate-blue when moist.
 Its underside is white, and its edges usually curl upwards, giving it the appearance of having a white fringe.
 It differs from the two other North American species of Erioderma by lacking soredia, and by having small, reddish-brown apothecia on its upper surface.

 Taxonomy and naming

 Erioderma pedicellatum was first collected in 1902 from Campobello Island, Charlotte County, New Brunswick, Canada, by William Gilson Farlow.
 It was originally identified as a species of Pannaria and named Pannaria pedicellata by French botanist Auguste-Marie Hue.
 It remained in this genus until 1972 when it was reexamined by the Norwegian botanist Per Magnus Jørgensen and placed in the genus Erioderma as Erioderma pedicellatum.
 It is an unusual species within that genus, both because of its laminal (upper surface) apothecia (lacking in other Erioderma) and its boreal distribution.
 Erioderma pedicellatum has also been incorrectly called E. boreale.